Skip to main content

 Deck size reference

-Board, joist, and linear-foot counts for common deck sizes — computed at 5/4×6 boards perpendicular pattern, 16 inch (40 cm) joist spacing, no waste applied.
+Board, joist, and linear-foot counts for common deck sizes, computed at 5/4×6 boards in a perpendicular pattern with 16 inch (40 cm) joist spacing and no waste applied.
 Your actual order should add the calculator’s waste percentage on top.

 Frequently asked questions

 Multiply length by width: square footage = deck length × deck width.
-For a 12 ft × 16 ft (3.6 m × 4.9 m) deck: 12 × 16 = 192 sq ft (17.8 m²).
-For L-shaped or multi-level decks, divide into rectangles, calculate each section, and sum.
-Always include stairs (treads × tread depth × stair width) if you're staining or finishing them.
-Our calculator handles the area math automatically.
+For a 12 ft × 16 ft (3.66 m × 4.88 m) deck: 12 × 16 = 192 sq ft (17.8 m²).
+For L-shaped or multi-level decks, split into rectangles, calculate each section, and sum.
+Include stairs (treads × tread depth × stair width) if you're staining or finishing them.
+The calculator above handles the area math.

 What's the difference between 5/4×6 and 2×6 deck boards?